robinagandhi/swa/slides/lecture-0/include/software-assurance.md

 [![Tradition](images/tradition.png)](http://security.gloriad.org/blog/2007/10/21/traditional-thinking/)

 ???
 To ask meaningful questions, we have to understand that the practice of security is to construct sufficient defenses against the likely threats, not all threats, using demonstrably effective engineering practices.
-Security solutions are the perimeter often have to deal with the hard problem of allowing all legitimate sharing and blocking all attacks.
+Security solutions at the perimeter often have to deal with the hard problem of allowing all legitimate sharing and blocking all attacks.
 With very little tolerance for mistakes, security at the perimeter can only do so much.
 Finally, without consideration for security engineering during software design, and given the complexity of software behaviors, coding flaws are going to be extremely hard to find.

 What does this all mean in the context of software assurance?
 In the next video we will look at the some of the ways in which organizations have attempted to answer questions about software assurance.